guildai/guild.ai/pages/start/optimize.md

 By default, Guild shows runs ordered by start time starting with the latest run first.
-Note the values for `x` that the `gp` optimizer suggested.
-If the optimizer is effective in finding values for `x` that minimize `loss`, you should see more values around `-0.3` as the runs progress.
+Note the values for `x` that the `gp` optimizer suggests.
+If the optimizer is effective in finding values for `x` that minimize `loss`, you will see more values around `-0.3` toward the top of the list (i.e. the more recent runs, which benefit from more trial data).

 Press `q` to exit Guild Compare.